 10. Maintain a healthy weight

-Obesity can result in low self-esteem, especially once you start adding in the judgements and criticisms of other people.
-According to the Centers for Disease Control and Prevention, there is a clear correlation between being obese and experiencing depression.
+Obesity can result in low self-esteem, especially once you start adding in the judgements and criticisms of other people. , there is a clear correlation between being obese and experiencing depression.
 A national survey found that 43 percent of adults with depression were obese.
 Additionally, adults with depression were more likely to be obese than those without it.

 If you’re exercising regularly, getting enough sleep, and eating well, maintaining a healthy weight should fall into place.